rag3frost/BankingManagementSystem/README.md

 # Banking Management System

 ## Project Description
+I have basic knowledge about java and have made this project mostly using Cursor AI agent.

 The Banking Management System is a Java-based application designed to simplify banking operations.
 With a MySQL backend for data management and a Java-powered graphical user interface, this system ensures efficient, secure, and user-friendly banking operations.

 ---